An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 Although A1 and A2 cards are supposed to allow faster application performance for things like random read and write access, I was not able to find any test that could show any difference in speed between A1, A2 or non-A cards in Android.
 I only see a drop in performance in the Galaxy S10 when using A2 cards with sequential read and write speeds compared to what I’m seeing when testing with Crystal Disk or BlackMagic Speed Test on a desktop.

-It’s possible Android is using the A2 cache even for the sequential read and writes, whereas Windows 10 and OSX ignore this.
+Android may use the A2 cache even for sequential reads and writes, whereas Windows 10 and OSX ignore this.

-This comes down to some decision making.
-You have to decide; improved application support with A2 cards, or faster sequential read and write speeds with non-A cards.
+This comes down to some decision-making.
+You have to decide whether to improve application support with A2 cards or speed up sequential read and write speeds with non-A cards.

 Other Cards To Consider

-Kingston and PNY have rolled out A1 cards, but honestly, if you want application support, just stick with A2 and right now Sandisk is the way to go for A2 memory cards.
-Sandisk is the leader of A technology and it will still be a little while until other brands adopt this tech.
+Kingston and PNY have rolled out A1 cards, but honestly, if you want application support, just stick with A2, and right now, Sandisk is the way to go for A2 memory cards.
+Sandisk is the leader of A technology, and it will still be until other brands adopt it.

 I personally use the Sandisk Extreme A2 128GB card.
-It has good enough performance for photos and videos, which is mostly sequential read and writes but it also gives me the same performance as the more expensive the Sandisk Extreme Pro A2 card.
+It has good enough performance for photos and videos, which is mostly sequential reading and writing, but it also gives me the same performance as the more expensive Sandisk Extreme Pro A2 card.

-The Sandisk Extreme A2 should also give me improved application support in case I ever decide to run a game or something off of my card.
+The Sandisk Extreme A2 should also give me improved application support in case I ever decide to run a game or other application on my card.

 There are a few more Sandisk Cards out there, but I’m having trouble getting them.
-I order the A1 variant and they still send me the A2 variant on Amazon, there are also Sandisk Extreme Plus A1 and A2 card, but I’m having trouble finding them here in Japan.
+I ordered the A1 variant, and they still sent me the A2 variant on Amazon.
+There are also Sandisk Extreme Plus A1 and A2 cards, but I’m having trouble finding them here in Japan.
 I’ll grab them next time I’m in the US.

 Memory Card Ratings and Number, What It All Means

-To help guide you with your next memory card purchase, here is a list of all the ratings and vocabulary you may find written on memory cards and what it all means.
+To help guide you with your next memory card purchase, here is a list of all the ratings and vocabulary you may find written on memory cards and what they mean.

 A1 vs A2

-If you want to install applications or set up something like a cache to your memory card, A1 and A2 offer superior performance.
+If you want to install applications or set up a cache on your memory card, A1 and A2 offer superior performance.

 A1

-A1 was the first version or first rating system that was dedicated to random read and write speeds.
+A1 was the first version of the first rating system that was dedicated to random read and write speeds.
 A1 memory cards have a minimum random read speed of 1500 IOPS and a minimum random write speed of 500 IOPS with a minimum sustained write speed of 10MB/s.

 A2

-A2 offers improved random read-write performance by including a data caching system.
+A2 offers an improved random read-write performance by including a data caching system.

-A2 memory cards have a minimum random read speed of 4000 IOPS and a minimum random write speed of 2000 IOPS with a minimum sustained write speed of 10MB/s.
+A2 memory cards have a minimum random read speed of 4000 IOPS, a minimum random write speed of 2000 IOPS, and a minimum sustained write speed of 10MB/s.

 What are IOPS?

 IOPS stands for “Input Output Per Second.”
-It’s a measurement of how quickly the card can access the data and is not related to the rate at which that data that transferred.
-This is relevant because applications often read and write a lot of small bits of data, rather than large chunks like with photos and videos.
+It’s a measurement of how quickly the card can access the data and is not related to the rate at which that data is transferred.
+This is relevant because applications often read and write a lot of small bits of data rather than large chunks like photos and videos.
 During these processes, the bottleneck comes down to how quickly the card can get to that data.

 How do Micro SD Cards Compare to SSD drives?

-By comparison, our micro SD cards are only doing 4,000 reads.
+By comparison, our micro SD cards only do 4,000 reads.

 U1 / U3 / V30 / V60 / V90

-The U1 to V90 class has to do with minimum performance with write speed in actual data transfer rates.
+The U1 to V90 class involves minimum performance with write speed in actual data transfer rates.
 The number represents a guaranteed minimum write performance.

 U1 is 10MB/s, U3 is 30MB/s, v30 is 30MB/s, v60 is 60MB/s and v90 is 90MB/s

 Some older cards also show a circled 10.
-This means it is a class 10 memory card and has a minimum write performance of 10MB/s, similar to U1.
+This means it is a class 10 memory card with a minimum write performance of 10MB/s, similar to U1.

 UHS-I vs UHS-II